Elektrobit/crinit/README.md

       notify <TASK_NAME> <"SD_NOTIFY_STRING">
              - Will send an sd_notify-style status report to Crinit.
 Only MAINPID and READY are implemented.
-See the sd_notify documentation for their meaning.
+See the sd_notify documentation for their meaning. reboot
+             - Will request Crinit to perform a graceful system reboot. crinit-ctl can be symlinked to reboot as a shortcut which will invoke this command automatically. poweroff
+             - Will request Crinit to perform a graceful system reboot. crinit-ctl can be symlinked to                                                                                                                                                              poweroff as a shortcut which will invoke this command automatically.
   General Options:
         --verbose/-v - Be verbose.
         --help/-h    - Print this help.